Niaev/devgrid-challenge/README.md

 ./start.sh # Start or Restart the application
 ```

 For the `./start.sh` command to work, it is needed to configure `.env` environment variables, but in this repository, the `.env` is already filled up and tracked by Git -- in a normal and common project with sensible information of a real company, `.env` should never be tracked by Git.
-Checkout the environment variables section.
+Check out the environment variables section.

 To run on development, you can just run: